thriveweb/editsuitenew/content/pages/home.md

     Mermaid Beach on the Gold Coast of Australia.
 We specialise in creating high quality engaging content that your viewers will watch.
 Find out more in our about us section.
+  subtitle: Who we are
+  title: We are creators
 sectionProjects:
+  subtitle: Our specialities
   title: What we can offer
-  subtitle: Our specialities

 sectionClients:
+  subtitle: Our Clients
   title: Who we work with
-  subtitle: Our Clients

 sectionTestimonials:
+  subtitle: Testimonials
   title: Don't take our word for it
-  subtitle: Testimonials

 sectionContact:
+  subtitle: Get in touch
   title: Let's work together
-  subtitle: Get in touch

 meta:
   description: >-
     The Edit Suite is a Gold Coast video production and photography company that